codewurld/ml-ai-final-project/README.md

 ## Context

-This is a copy of my final project for my Machine Learning and AI for Business Solutions course.
+This is a copy of my final project for my Machine Learning and AI for Business Solutions course at Teesside University.

 ## Project Overview